-Housekeeping packets are included as extensions in the raw (Level 2) files.
-Housekeeping time tags are compared to the time tags in the three types of science packets to insure that each of the three raw (level 2) files includes all the housekeeping data required for processing.
+Housekeeping packets are included as extensions in the Level 1 files.
+Housekeeping time tags are compared to the time tags in the three types of science packets to insure that each of the three Level 1 files includes all the housekeeping data required for processing.
 Since the summary and histogram packets are assembled over an extended interval, the beginning and ending times of the measurements (included in the summary and histogram packets) are used to determine the correct housekeeping measurements.